Heyimlulu/AutoInsuranceProject/README.md

 ### Prerequisites

+> Windows
 - Install Xampp and setup a Web Server with Apache & MySQL
+  - Set HTTP port to default (required for MySQL)
-  - MySQL port is default
+  - Set MySQL port to default
-  - Add the default database `assurance_db or YourNewDatabaseName` with default parameters
+  - Add the default database `assurance_db or YourDatabaseName` with default parameters
     - Don't forget to change your database name in the `application.properties` file if you changed it

 ### Database